What’s The Difference Between Vegan And Plant-Based?

 The term vegan was first mentioned on records in 1944 by Donald Watson and friends, although it wasn't until the 80s that veganism was clearly defined as follows:

-“A philosophy and way of living which seeks to exclude — as far as is possible and practicable — all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose; and by extension, promotes the development and use of alternatives for the benefit of humans, animals and the environment.
+“A philosophy and way of living which seeks to exclude — as far as is possible and practicable — all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose; and by extension, promotes the development and use of animal-free alternatives for the benefit of humans, animals and the environment.
 In dietary terms it denotes the practice of dispensing with all products derived wholly or partly from animals.”

 To put it in different words, veganism is about abstaining from eating or consuming animal products, but not necessarily concerning healthy foods, while wholefood plant-based is very much focussed on the health benefits of following that diet.